Backbase/bb-cli/docs/dependencies.md

 # Backbase dependency management tools

-To use Backbase CLI tools for managing component and client-side dependencies first read about dependencies and prepare you Backbase portal configuration.
+To use Backbase CLI tools for managing components and client-side dependencies in you project, you need to:

+1. Install tools
+2. Configure your Backbase project

-## Dependencies
+## Install

-To use the tools, you must have git, node.js and globally installed `backbase-cli` with `bower`.
+First be sure that you have Git and Node.js installed on your system.
+Then install `backbase-cli` tools with `bower`:

 ```
 $ npm i bower -g
 $ git clone https://github.com/sourcejs/backbase-cli && cd backbase-cli && npm link
 ```

+Note that current backbase-cli tools are stored in temporary repository.

 ## Backbase Project configuration

+First versions were tested only for compatibility with launchpad 11 archetype.

 ### Init bower

-To prepare your Backbase portal for new component dependencies structure, you need to initialize bower in project root:
+To prepare your Backbase portal for new component dependencies structure, you need to initialize bower in project root (where you have `portalserver` folder):

 ```
-$ bower init
+$ bb init
 ```

-(later this sep will be replaced with `bb bower init`)
+You will be prompted with few questions, you can keep everything in default values.

 ### Conf paths